Terms & Conditions

 ALL LIVESTOCK EXHIBITORS

-sale/demonstration) of tranquilisers or other drugs which may in any way affect the performance of the animal in question to have the effect of making it behave in the show ring in a manner which is not natural.
-The Society reserves the right to take any necessary samples.
-Any Person or Exhibitor (or his representative) who is found to have administered or permitted the administration of any such tranquiliser or drugs to any Show exhibit will be reported to the Organising Committee, and dealt with at their discretion.
-In addition the matter will be referred to the appropriate Breed Society or Organisation.
+Woolsery Show will not tolerate the administration to show exhibits (entered either for competition or sale/ demonstration) of tranquilisers or other drugs which may in any way affect the performance of the animal in question to have the effect of making it behave in the show ring in a manner which is not natural.
+The Show reserves the right to take any necessary samples.
+Any Person or Exhibitor (or his representative) who is found to have administered or permitted the administration of any such tranquiliser or drugs to any Show exhibit will be reported to the Organising Committee and dealt with at their discretion.
+In addition, the matter will be referred to the appropriate Breed Society or Organisation.

 The use of blacking, except on the feet, or other colouring matter on Cattle is prohibited.
 Infringement of this Regulation will render the animal upon which the material is used liable to be disqualified.